 Like any other profession, being hired as an airline pilot immediately after acquiring your license is unnatural.

 Airline pilots are responsible for flying with hundreds of passengers; therefore, the airlines pay a handsome salary to the pilots.

 Reaching an airliner cockpit requires dedication, hard work, and patience.

 What is aeronautical engineering?

 Aeronautical engineering is a bachelor’s degree, which takes four to five years to complete.
-The aeronautical engineer is the study of designing and improving models of aircraft.
+Aeronautical engineering is the study of designing and improving models of aircraft.

-A professional aeronautical engineer specializes in various subjects associated with the aircraft.
+A professional aeronautical engineer specializes in various subjects associated with aircraft.

 Such as, one aeronautical engineer might be an expert in:

 - Airplane rudder;

 Then the other individual engineer may have more knowledge on: